 The shorter the period in question, the more volatile the stochastic oscillator indicator.
 Although there is the possibility of identifying short-term trading opportunities.
-However, for those who have a longer-term investment strategy you can extend the number of periods in question.
-This will flatten the volatile, fast stochastic oscillator line and give a smoother line, which can make it easier to identify any change in long-term trends.
+However, you can extend the number of periods in question for those who have a longer-term investment strategy.
+This will flatten the volatile, fast stochastic oscillator line and give a smoother line, potentially making it easier to identify any change in long-term trends.

 Risks and Limitations of The Indicator

 As with anything technical indicators, the stochastic oscillator is not immune from false signals and is probably best used in tandem with other trading indicators.
 Some of the risks and limitations include:

 The shorter the period over which the fast stochastic oscillator is calculated, the more susceptible to extreme volatility.
 This can create numerous false signals, although the impact can be reduced by adding a simple moving average line.